-HDMI splitters allow you to connect a single HDMI output to multiple displays.
-Discover why you would need one and how to choose the best model for your room.
+An HDMI splitter allows you to connect a single HDMI output to multiple displays.
+Discover how to choose the best model for your room and wire it together.

 Have you ever wished that you could duplicate the output of an HDMI device?

-Let’s say you’re working on your computer, and you’d like to display something not only on your computer itself but also on two other televisions.
+Say you’re working on your computer, and you’d like to see everything on your PC monitor and on two other televisions.

-Or maybe you’d like to show something from your laptop on your tv and a projector at once.
+Or maybe you’d like to watch a movie on your TV and a projector at the same time.

 The way to do this is with an HDMI splitter.
-With a splitter, you’ll be able to replicate video through HDMI cords.
+With a splitter, you’ll be able to duplicate video through your HDMI cords.

 Table of Contents